tringi/programming-language/lang-charset.md

 U+00A8 | ¨ | AltGr + ' + Shift
 U+00A9 | © | AltGr + C
 U+00B5 | µ | AltGr + M

+???
+Will programmers be willing to use different layout ???

 ## Experimental ideas